g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 For instance, when `shared-utils` are updated and other packages like `ui-library` make use of `shared-utils`, their dependencies will also get updated to the latest version automatically.

 ### Practical Outcome
 The Lerna tool, for instance, allows one to manage a SaaS platform from all angles where its components can be added or removed quite easily.
 The UI library, backend services, and shared utilities all exist in a single monorepo, making building, testing, and deploying them simple.
 For instance, if you change the auth logic of the app in the backend (backend service auth-service), all dependent packages, like CLI and front-end UI, will update automatically thanks to [symlinks](https://en.wikipedia.org/wiki/Symbolic_link) by Lerna.
-When it comes to releasing these, Lerna makes sure that only the packages that have been changed or added get published, thereby causing the least inconvenience to users.
+When it comes to releasing these, it makes sure that only the packages that have been changed or added get published, thereby causing the least inconvenience to users.
 This approach is also more cohesive in that it promotes the reuse of codes.
 Thus, developers working on different aspects of the platform can use the common libraries, and all the relevant codes are accessible in a single location, which also promotes efficiency.

 ## Rush Overview
 Rush is a tool for managing monorepo that boasts high-performance consistency and scalability that fit enterprise-grade solutions.
-Rush is a Google-built package; it offers an efficient solution to issues such as dependency management, build time reduction, and most importantly, package management across different groups.
+It is a Google-built package; it offers an efficient solution to issues such as dependency management, build time reduction, and most importantly, package management across different groups.
 It has an advanced mechanism for supporting consistent processes and turnaround times, which proves useful when dealing with projects that require sustaining high-capacity CI/CD systems for extended periods.
 This portion delves into its characteristics, advantages, and applications, answering how exactly the Rush tool differs from others and when it is necessary regarding monorepo management.

 ### Key Features of Rush
 Rush provides the capability of deterministic versioning based on the "shrinkwrap file’ feature, wherein all developers and CI systems have to use the same dependency versions.
-Rush prevents mismatched versions of packages inside the library and between different packages inside the scope to avoid “it works on my machine” scenarios in other tools like Lerna, which are dependent on npm or yarn.
+It prevents mismatched versions of packages inside the library and between different packages inside the scope to avoid “it works on my machine” scenarios in other tools like Lerna, which are dependent on npm or yarn.
 This fostered uniformity in development systems.

 The other advantage of Rush is the ability to orchestrate builds over a potentially infinite scale.
 It will even support building the artifacts in portions, which means it will run only the parts of the build process affected by the last change, thereby enhancing speed.
-Rush also incorporates some level of parallelization and task scheduling for efficient utilization of execution resources within the continuous integration/continuous delivery (CI/CD) pipelines, which is useful for projects that have many dependencies.
+It also incorporates some level of parallelization and task scheduling for efficient utilization of execution resources within the continuous integration/continuous delivery (CI/CD) pipelines, which is useful for projects that have many dependencies.

 With Rushe's workspace mode (which is also available in [pnpm](https://pnpm.io/)), dependency management gets even better as packages are locally linked, reducing the overhead of installing repeated packages in the storage system.
 Thus, it is suited for companies with extensive repositories that have hundreds of dependent packages.

 ### Strengths of Rush
 Rush is designed primarily for performance, dependency management, and consistency, thus making it appropriate for large-scale enterprise applications.
 It allows the smooth operation of complicated monorepos, which in turn consist of various back-end and front-end applications, shared libraries, and many teams all functioning at the same time.
-Rush connects to pnpm, which allows the monorepos management without installing a huge amount of dependency packages over `node_modules` folders persisting in each project.
+It connects to pnpm, which allows the monorepos management without installing a huge amount of dependency packages over `node_modules` folders persisting in each project.

 As an illustration, suppose there is a wide range of product offerings comprising applications such as web dashboards, back-office services in the form of APIs, and shared tools.
 In that case, Rush makes it possible to build, test, and release each one of them and their functional additions without repeating efforts or doing something unnecessary.
 The development guidelines quicken the pace of progression by allowing the build process only to apply to the sections that have been altered due to changes.

 Rush additionally leads in dependency management policies amongst other frameworks.
 Also, it is a policy that all the packages should include package dependencies within them which avoids the situation of a version drift where certain areas of the monorepo have inconsistent dependency versions.
-This aspect is one of the reasons why Rush is much loved in corporations where versioning and build expectance are mandatory.
+This aspect is one of the reasons why it is much loved in corporations where versioning and build expectance are mandatory.

-‘Change files’ system is another exceptional facility that Rush offers.
+‘Change files’ system is another exceptional facility that it offers.
 When any package is updated by developers, change files have to be created and included with the request describing what has changed and the reason for the changes.
 This is attached to a pull request, making sure accurate records are kept of any additions made for future releases, which compensates for the long hours put into writing code.
 This characteristic promotes the two values in a work environment - transparency and responsibility and is beneficial in environments where there is intense regulation or in big corporations.

 ### Weaknesses of Rush
 Rush has many advantages, but it’s harder to learn than other tools such as Lerna or Turborepo.
-Since Rush is designed primarily for enterprise-grade management, smaller or less demanding applications may be deemed too complicated.
-Furthermore, the first stage may require more work since Rush tends to be very strict on the way dependencies and policies are managed.
+Since it is designed primarily for enterprise-grade management, smaller or less demanding applications may be deemed too complicated.
+Furthermore, the first stage may require more work since it tends to be very strict on the way dependencies and policies are managed.

 Similarly, in terms of performance, Rush is tailored towards JavaScript and TypeScript-centric environments.
 It can manage a polyglot repository (a monorepo containing multiple languages); however, there are better tools for this, such as Bazel, which is designed to work in such diverse environments instead of polyglot repositories.

-In addition, Rush needs tasks to be configured very well for it to make good use of parallelization.
+In addition, it needs tasks to be configured very well for it to make good use of parallelization.
 This configuration overhead may prove to be a burden for teams that are not used to working with fully optimized build pipelines.

 ### Comparison with Nx and Turborepo
 On the other hand, Rush is more appropriate for bigger, more complicated projects than Nx and Turborepo.
 Nx is centered around equipping developers with various elements like dependency graphs and generators, making it easier to use smaller teams.
 On the other side, Turborepo is all about caching and task pipeline performance optimization, with dependency management being somewhat loose, unlike Rush, where it is strict.

-Rush's most significant merit is its unbending arrangement and ability to maintain standardization.
+It's most significant merit is its unbending arrangement and ability to maintain standardization.
 The organization, as the structure provides controlled versioning, step builds, and detailed dependency management, makes it even more favorable for big corporations or industries with stringent design and deployment processes in place.

 ### Ideal Use Cases for Rush
 Rush portrays itself as an optimal solution for big monorepos containing enterprise-level projects that are going to be run by many teams over a prolonged period.
 For instance, if an organization is developing a family of SaaS applications that consist of web apps, backend APIs, and mobile apps, Rush makes sure that all of their components work together consistently and efficiently.